oZelloX/QA-portfolio-/projects/api_shop/test_cases/get_product_by_id.md

 **Expected Result:**
 - Status code: **200 OK**
-- Response is a JSON object
-- Object contains the following fields:
+- Response is a JSON object containing the following fields:

 ```
 {
   "id": 0,